simonharris/plunit_assert/README.md

 # plunit_assert

+PlUnit is a unit testing library for Prolog.
+Its goals are:

-Provides a more expressive API for PlUnit by implementing xUnit-like test predicates such as `assert_true/1` and `assert_type/2`.
+1. provide a more expressive and familiar API for PlUnit by implementing xUnit-like test predicates such as `assert_true/1` and `assert_type/2`

-A longer-term goal is also that it should provide more helpful failure messages.
+2. provide significantly more helpful and user-friendly feedback on test fail
+3. full compatibility with PlUnit: you can still use  `assertion/1` if you wish

 ## API Documentation